rakeshsingh/my-gen-ai-apps/README.md

+# Guide and tutorial to build Generative AI bots, and agents on your local device

 ## Overview

 This project, contains codes written by me as part of a learning excercise to learn more about Generative AI concepts, and large language models.